godatadriven/godatadriven-blog/content/neo4j-ha.md

   </div>
 </div>

 ### Ansible
-Because I don't like to repeat myself I've used Ansible to provision the raspberry Pi's.
+Because I don't like to repeat myself I've used Ansible to provision the Raspberry pi's.
 The complete project can be found on [my github repo](https://github.com/rweverwijk/neo4j-cluster-ansible), but I will share some parts here.

 With ansible you can make sure that config files are present on a server.
-You can also check if the config files are different than the once already on the server.
+You can also check if the config files are different than the ones already on the server.
 And take an action when the config is changed: for example restart to make the config active.

     :::python
     - name: Copy neo4j config templates